 Seed A Lot: Sidewalk Share

-A contaminated gravel and asphalt lot surrounded by barbed wire, transformed into a space to enjoy nature.
+A gravel and asphalt lot surrounded by barbed wire, transformed into a space to enjoy nature.

 In addition to adding beauty and vegetation to a barren landscape, the Seed A Lot: Sidewalk Share project serves several social, economic, and ecological purposes.
 Socially, the addition of trees and green landscapes on underutilized, barren lots creates “tree equity” in communities that lag behind the average tree canopy in the city.
 Tree equity in cities is important because of the positive benefits green landscapes have on the psyche and the economic effect generated by the addition of trees to the urban landscape.